Bitcoin-Banco-Cryptocurrency/Challenge-Junior-Developer/README.md

 ## Challenge for Backend Developer

-This project was tested with node v8.11.4.
+This project is a simple API to search offers

 ## Configurating and running